Better Process Mapping and Sparse Quadratic Assignment: Rank Reordering Algorithms

 \subsection{Faster Swapping}

-Initially computing as well as recomputing the objective function after a swap is performed is an expensive step in the algorithm of Brandfass \etal~\cite{brandfass2013rank}.
+Initially computing and later recomputing the objective function after a swap is performed is an expensive step in the algorithm of Brandfass \etal~\cite{brandfass2013rank}.
 In their work, both the communication pattern as well as the distances between the PEs are given as complete matrices.
 These matrices have a quadratic number of elements and hence the initial computation of the objective function costs $O(n^2)$ time.
 After a swap is performed, Brandfass~\etal update the objective using the objective function value before the swap.
-This is done by looking at all elements in the corresponding columns of the communication and distance matrix.
+This is done by looking at all elements in the corresponding columns of the communication and distance matrices.
 Overall, an update step in their algorithm takes $O(n)$ time which is clearly a bottleneck for sparse communication patterns.

 We now describe how we speed up the initial computation as well as the update of the objective.
 As a first step, we rewrite the objective to work with the inverse of the permutation:

 with the interpretation that task $u$ is assigned to PE $\Pi^{-1}(u)$.
 This makes it easier to work with the graph representation of the communication matrix.
 We rewrite the objective to work with the graph representation instead of the complete communication pattern matrix~$\mathcal{C}$: